adaliszk/web-toolbox/packages/nestjs-fastify/README.md

 ### Usage

-1. Install the package `yarn add @adaliszk/nestjs-fastify`
+1. Install the package `pnpm install @adaliszk/nestjs-fastify`
 2. Use any of the packages from the exported types

 #### Creating a Nest.js Server